How to ensure a stress-free interval at the theatre during a West End show

 During a production, it’s common practice for there to be an interval during the show.
 This allows audience members to leave their seats for a few minutes and stretch their legs, as well as cast and crew members to regain energy and prepare the stage for the second act.
-While it may seem as though there’s little for the audience to do except wait, make your interval as effective as possible with these foolproof tricks to getting the most out of a performance.
+While it may seem as though there’s little for the audience to do except wait, make your interval at the theatre as effective as possible with these foolproof tricks to getting the most out of a performance.

-What to do in an interval
+What to do in an interval at the theatre

 Appreciate what’s just happened on stage

 As the curtain falls on what will have been a dramatic first half, spend a moment reflecting on the performance you have seen so far.
 Leaving the auditorium before showing your appreciation through clapping could be considered rude to theatre patrons around you.
 Take the opportunity to savour the palpable energy that’s in the air and remain in the auditorium for a few moments.
 Save the talking for once the house lights have risen and the curtain has fully closed too, as talking mid-performance can be highly irritating for others around you wanting to watch the show.

 While leaving the auditorium during the break, be mindful of others who may be walking past you in case of an emergency.
 Whether you want to head to a refreshments stand, the restroom or plan on going outside for a few minutes, decide where you are heading rather than dawdling in the aisles.
 It’s also good practice to keep your arms by your side rather than out, as you don’t want to accidentally elbow someone!